 - We ship daily to all U.S. states for FREE!

 - Guaranteed Delivery

 - Get 24/7 Grow Support

 The right time to transplant your cannabis plants is when they have an established, sturdy root system in place.
 This is the case when the roots grow out of the bottom of the pot.
 The plant is ready to focus its energy on vegetative growth now, so it needs to be moved to a larger container.

-Note: Marijuana plants need around 2 gallons of soil for each foot of growth… Read all about it in my Grow Guide.
+Note: Marijuana plants need around 2 gallons of soil for each foot of growth.

 You will need to educate yourself about how to do this properly, since making even a small mistake during the process could have a devastating effect.
 You will also have to carefully choose where you are going to put your cannabis plants permanently to live out their adult lives.